May Sale. Ends May 26th

 Why Did the Grading System Change?

-The change in the A-levels was also accompanied by a rethink of the GCSE content, and those new GCSEs are much more demanding than their predecessors, with less coursework and a greater emphasis on the final exams.
-Using numbers instead of letters sends a message to anyone.
-Employers, universities, and the students themselves, that the qualifications are completely overhauled and more difficult.
+The change was also accompanied by a rethink of GCSE content — the new GCSEs are more demanding, with less coursework and a greater emphasis on final exams.
+Using numbers instead of letters also signals to employers, universities, and students that the qualifications have been overhauled.
+Lastly, the UK aligned itself with the international standard of numerical grading used in many high-performing education systems around the world.

 GCSE Grade Equivalents: Old Grades to New Numbers

-When the Department for Education constructed the new system, they set three very specific points.
+Comparing new GCSEs to their pre-2017 equivalents is not entirely clean-cut.
+When the Department for Education constructed the new system, they set three specific anchor points:

 New GCSE Grade (9–1) Equivalent Old Grade (A*–G) Key Points